AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/image-module.md

 * GIF
 * BMP

 Both the source file and the output must be in one of these formats.
-For example, the Image > Convert a format module can transform a PNG file into a BMP file, or a BMP&nbsp;into a JPG.
+For example, the [!UICONTROL Image] >[!UICONTROL Convert a format] module can transform a PNG file into a BMP file, or a BMP&nbsp;into a JPG.

 <table style="table-layout:auto">
  <col data-mc-conditions="">